-- (a) An eligible employee who is a member of any branch or reserve of the United States Armed Forces is entitled to 30 calendar days of paid leave in any consecutive twoyear period for training duty or to attend camps, maneuvers, formations or drills. - (b) An eligible employee who is a member of the National Guard or the National Disaster Medical System is entitled to 30 calendar days of paid leave in any consecutive twoyear period for training duty.
+1. An eligible employee who is a member of any branch or reserve of the United States Armed Forces is entitled to 30 calendar days of paid leave in any consecutive two- year period for training duty or to attend camps, maneuvers, formations or drills.

+2. An eligible employee who is a member of the National Guard or the National Disaster Medical System is entitled to 30 calendar days of paid leave in any consecutive two- year period for training duty.

-1041.7.1 HEALTH CARE BENEFITS
+7.1 HEALTH CARE BENEFITS